CBICA/FigureGenerator/README.md

-  -opacity OPACITY      Mask opacity between 0-1 -output OUTPUT        Output screenshot file -axisrow AXISROW      Put all axes views across each column and stack images and blends in rows, defaults to False -bounded BOUNDED      Construct bounding box around non-zero pixels of input images -boundmask BOUNDMASK  Construct bounding box around binarized ground truth -borderpc BORDERPC    Percentage of size to use as border around bounding box (used only when mask and bounded are defined) -v, --version         Show program's version number and exit.
+  -opacity OPACITY      Mask opacity between 0-1 -output OUTPUT        Output screenshot file -axisrow AXISROW      Put all axes views across each column and stack images and blends in rows, defaults to False -boundimg BOUNDIMG    Construct bounding box around non-zero pixels of input images -boundmask BOUNDMASK  Construct bounding box around binarized ground truth -borderpc BORDERPC    Percentage of size to use as border around bounding box (used only when mask and bounded are defined) -v, --version         Show program's version number and exit.